 Innovative & Creative UX/UI

-Condé Nast is a major media company, headquartered in New York City.
-Through titles like Bon Appétit, The New Yorker, Vanity Fair, Golf Digest, Tatler, and Vogue – and many more – Condé Nast reaches over 164 million consumers.
+Condé Nast is a major global media company, headquartered in New York City.
+Through titles like Bon Appétit, The New Yorker, Vanity Fair, Golf Digest, Tatler, and Vogue – and many more – Condé Nast reaches over 164 million riders, viewers and consumers.

 Condé Nast Entertainment is the company’s film, television, and premium digital programming division.
 Recently, this division launched a project to create over-the-top (OTT) channels for 12 of its shows.
 OTT channels enable consumers to view content online without the need for paid for cable or satellite TV platforms.